Dimtemp/SCOMTraining/17-PowerShell.md

 ```

 ## PowerShell-Based Agent Installation
-Here is an example of syntax used to deploy an OpsMgr 2012 agent:
+Here is an example of syntax used to deploy an Operations Manager agent:
 ```powershell
 $Account = Get-Credential
 $MSvr = Get-SCOMManagementServer -Name "LON-SV1.Adatum.com"